dadapunk/chercan/project_specs.md

        asyncio.run(main())
    ```

-This project will leverage Crawl4AI's latest features to create a powerful, flexible framework for web data collection that can be easily adapted to various use cases while maintaining high performance and scalability.
-The two-phase extraction approach ensures cost-effectiveness by minimizing LLM usage while still benefiting from its pattern recognition capabilities.
+This project will evolve from specific implementations to a comprehensive framework, ensuring that each component is validated through real-world usage before being generalized.
+This approach ensures practical utility while building toward a flexible, reusable system.